Uniform Poincar\'e inequalities on measured metric spaces: Introduction

 Non-negative Ricci curvature on Riemannian manifolds plays a crucial role in establishing the existence of positive Green's functions and bounded harmonic functions, estimates on heat kernel and green functions, parabolic Harnack inequalities \cite{Li}.
-These results are also proved using variants of doubling measures and local Poincar\'e inequalities by replacing non-negative Ricci curvature condition \cite{HK}, \cite{SC}.
+These results are also proved using variants of doubling measures and local Poincar\'e inequalities to replace non-negative Ricci curvature condition \cite{HK}, \cite{SC}.
+We refer to section \ref{sec4} for the definition of a doubling measure.
 If $\mu$ is a doubling measure on a measured metric space $(X,d,\mu)$, then the growth of volume is polynomial.
-If it also supports $(P_{loc})$ then as a consequence of Theorem \ref{main} $(X,d,\mu)$ supports a uniform $(\sigma, \beta, \sigma)$-Poincar\'e inequality (see Corollary \ref{sigma beta sigma}), i.e., there exist positive constants $C_0, r, \beta$ and $\lambda\geq 1$ such that for any $u\in C(X)$ and its upper gradient $g_u$,
+If it also supports $P_{loc}$ then as a consequence of Theorem \ref{main} $(X,d,\mu)$ supports a uniform $(\sigma, \beta, \sigma)$-Poincar\'e inequality (see Corollary \ref{sigma beta sigma}), i.e., there exist positive constants $C_0, r, \beta$ and $\lambda\geq 1$ such that for any $u\in C(X)$ and its upper gradient $g_u$,

-Some interesting examples of such metric spaces are complete Riemannian manifolds with non-negative Ricci curvature, finitely generated groups with polynomial growth, and Riemannian manifolds roughly isometric to them, Carnot-Carath\'eodory spaces, topological manifolds with a $Q$-regular measure \cite{HK}.
+Some interesting examples of such metric spaces are complete Riemannian manifolds with non-negative Ricci curvature, finitely generated groups with polynomial growth, Lie groups with Carnot-Carath\'eodory metrics, topological manifolds with Ahlfors regular measures \cite{HK}.
 Besson, Courtois, and Hersonsky established a family of $(\sigma,\beta,\sigma)$-Poincar\'e inequality on complete Riemannian manifolds with Ricci curvature bounded below when the growth of volume is polynomial, and volumes of unit balls are bounded below by a positive constant in \cite{HCB}.
 However, by Theorem \ref{main}, for a Riemannian manifold with Ricci curvature bounded below it suffices to satisfy (\ref{eqmain}) for some polynomial $f(R)=vR^\alpha$ ($v>0$) to support a $(\sigma,\beta,\sigma)$-Poincar\'e inequality.

+Next, we consider $\delta$-hyperbolic metric spaces in the sense of Gromov.
+The volume of a ball on a Riemannian manifold with negative sectional curvature grows exponentially as a function of its radius.
+Since $\delta$-hyperbolic spaces are defined generalizing certain metric properties of negatively curved Riemannian manifolds, it is natural to consider a Borel measure with exponential growth on them.
+The entropy of a measured metric space $(X,d,\mu)$ is defined by